Inverter generators are currently the best portable power sources.

 Briggs & Stratton is a very well established brand on the American market.
 They make the whole range of portable generators popular among domestic consumers.

 Diving into its specs we can see that it does not differ much from its competitors in terms of its design, engine build, and operation.

 On plus side it offers the parallel capability – you can connect two of this kind to double your total output.

 One serious downside is that it is not CARB compliant.
 You won’t be legally able to run it in the state of California.

-Overall it is certainly not a bad inverter and still makes it to our list of top 10 best inverter generators catering for the US market.
+Overall it is certainly not a bad inverter and still makes it to our list of top 10 best portable inverter generators catering for the US market.

 Should you buy an inverter generator or a conventional generator?

-For most of the circumstances, I would recommend you to go with an inverter generator as they offer several benefits over the conventional types.
+For most of the circumstances, I would recommend you to go with an inverter generator as they offer several benefits over the conventional generators.
 This is particularly crucial if you intend to use them with sensitive electronics such as notebooks or tablets.
 I explain this more in this article about the differences between a generator and an inverter.

-However, if you need to power large electric tools (such as MIG welders) or need a generator to power an entire home in case of an emergency – most of the inverters would not have enough wattage to accomplish those tasks.
+However, if you need to power large electric tools (such as MIG welders) or need a generator to power an entire home in case of an emergency – most of the inverter generators would not have enough power to accomplish those tasks.
 You should rather have a look at large conventional portable generators or even better – dual fuel generators.

 Before You Buy – 5 Considerations on How to Select an Inverter Generator for your Goals

 1. Where do you want to use your inverter generator?

-Before you go on and purchase an inverter generator it is absolutely crucial that you determine your wattage needs first.
+Before you go on and purchase an inverter generator it is absolutely crucial that you determine your power needs first.

 Most of the inverter generators operate in the 2000 – 3500 running wattage range.

-However, with the exception of some large inverters such as Honda EU7000i they might not be the best choice for those who need to power multiple devices.
+However, with the exception of some large inverter generators such as Honda EU7000i they might not be the best choice for those who need to power multiple devices.